 Conditions for Legally Breaking a Lease in Minnesota

-There are a handful of scenarios where a tenant can legally break a lease in Minnesota without penalty.
+There are several scenarios where a tenant can legally break a lease in Minnesota without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause